DependencyTrack/hyades/WTF.md

 of messages, and message [retries](https://pulsar.apache.org/docs/2.11.x/concepts-messaging/#retry-letter-topic).
 However, the [Pulsar architecture](https://pulsar.apache.org/docs/2.11.x/concepts-architecture-overview/) consists not only of Pulsar brokers, but also requires Apache ZooKeeper **and** [Apache BookKeeper](https://bookkeeper.apache.org/) clusters.
 We had to dismiss Pulsar for its operational complexity.

 #### RabbitMQ

-TBD
+[RabbitMQ](https://www.rabbitmq.com/) is a popular message broker.
+It exceeds in cases where multiple worker processes need to work on a shared queue of tasks (similar to how Dependency-Track does it today).
+It can achieve a high level of concurrency, as there's no limit to how many consumers can consume from a queue.
+This high grade of concurrency comes with the cost of lost ordering, and high potential for race conditions.

+RabbitMQ supports Kafka-like partitioned streams via its [Streams plugin](https://www.rabbitmq.com/streams.html#super-streams).
+In the end, we decided against RabbitMQ, because brokers do not support key-based compaction, and its consumer libraries in turn lack adequate support for fault-tolerant stateful operations.

 #### NATS